USSBA/certify-design-system-documentation/README.md

 # Certify Design System Documentation

-This is the documentation site for certify.sba.gov.
-If you are looking for the design system codebase, you can find it [here]("https://github.com/USSBA/certify_design_system_gem").
+#### A robust and accessible design system in support of [certify.SBA.gov](https://certify.sba.gov)

+The system consists of two parts: The documentation(this repo) which can be viewed at [https://ussba.github.io/certify-design-system-documentation/](https://ussba.github.io/certify-design-system-documentation/), and the supporting [certify_design_system_gem](https://github.com/USSBA/certify_design_system_gem).

 ## Installation

 ### Requirements

 This is a jekyll site that can be hosted on GitHub Pages.
 To run locally you'll need the following requirements:
     1. Ruby 2.3.3 or higher.
     2. Bundler Gem installed.

 ### Building